isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

     <div>
 			<p>You will require a valid Singpass account and smartphone to login and claim your vouchers.
 Singpass is needed to verify your identity and prevent fraudulent claims on behalf of your household.</p>
 <p>
-Please refer to the <a href="/residents/how-to-claim-cdc-vouchers">step-by-step infographics</a> on how to claim your household’s 2024 CDC vouchers or the notification letter.
+Please refer to the <a href="/residents/how-to-claim-cdc-vouchers">step-by-step infographics</a> on how to claim your household’s June 2024 CDC vouchers or the notification letter.
 			</p>
     </div>
   </li>